 MCB Non-banking Credit Organization Closed Joint Stock Company (the "Company") was incorporated on October 16, 2009 in the Republic of Azerbaijan.
 The Company is a closed joint stock company limited by shares and was set up in accordance with Azerbaijani regulations.
 The Company was initially registered under the registration number 1701045991, dated October 15, 2009 at the Ministry of Taxes of the Republic of Azerbaijan.
-Due to the change in the share capital the Company was re-registered on March 28, 2014 with the Ministry of Taxation of the Republic of Azerbaijan.
+Due to the change in the share capital, the Company was re-registered on March 28, 2014 with the Ministry of Taxation of the Republic of Azerbaijan.
 The Company's registered address is 49 B Tbilisi Avenue Baku AZ1065, Republic of Azerbaijan.

 The Company's principal business activity is provision of finance leases within the Republic of Azerbaijan.
 The Company leases out various types of automotive vehicles, industrial equipment, equipment used in medicine, health care, and for other business needs.
 In addition, the Company leases out cars and trucks.
 Further the Company is involved in real estate finance leases.
-During the prior year on November 12, 2021, the Central Bank of the Republic of Azerbaijan (CBAR) has issued non-banking credit organization (NBCO) license (BKT-42) to the Company.
+On November 12, 2021, the Central Bank of the Republic of Azerbaijan (CBAR) has issued non-banking credit organization (NBCO) license (BKT-42) to the Company.
+During the current year, the Company has also started to grant loans within the Republic of Azerbaijan.
 The Company is a subsidiary of MCB Bank Limited, which is also the Ultimate Parent Company (the "Parent Company"), a public limited company listed on Pakistan Stock Exchange in Pakistan.